osushkov/osushkov.github.io/_posts/2016-7-1-handwritten-digit-recognition-0.md

 title: Handwritten Digit Recognition - Part 0
 ---

-The code for this can be found on GitHub: [here](https://github.com/osushkov/handwriting) (*warning:* code is experimental and may be slightly messy).

 Recently I remembered a fun/interesting assignment we were given in first year computing at UNSW - handwritten digit recognition.
 The gist of the assignment was basically that you are given as input a grey-scale image of a handwritten digit (between 0 and 9), and your program had to output which digit it is.
 The input images were approximately 30x30 pixels.
 An extension to this was to recognise postcodes, a sequence of 4 digits with the added problem of dealing with digit separation (it's not always trivial to separate the pixels of individual digits from each other).

 ![Example images from the MNIST dataset]({{ site.baseurl }}/images/mnistExamples.png)